 We are located at Concordia University (Hexagram) in EV 10th floor, room 785.

-For international visitors who would like to participate virtually, please contact Erin.
+For international visitors who would like to come to the SenseLab or participate virtually, please contact Erin.